iori-yja/WORD-bukkyo/README.md

  - Barcodes to charge your balance

 ## Run
 1. Write your DB in "item.csv" as the file this repos has.
-(Negative price tag is for encharge)
+(Negative price tag is for charge)
+2. setup your slack integration like ```slackurl: https://slack.com/api/chat.postMessage?token=foo&channel=%23bar&as_user=true&text=``` on ~/bukkyo.conf.
 2. Type ```./run.sh``` (if UI does not spring up, removing card from card reader may be helpful)
 3. Put your card on the reader.
 4. ![the GAMEN](https://raw.githubusercontent.com/iori-yja/WORD-bukkyo/master/img/screenshot.png)